 Katori Shinto Ryu Sensei: Otake Risuke Sensei

-Otake Risuke Minamoto-no-Takeyuki is currently the head teacher of Shinbukan dojo.
+Otake Risuke Minamoto-no-Takeyuki was the head teacher of Shinbukan dojo.
 He was born in Daiei, Katori district, Chiba prefecture in 1926.
 In 1942, he entered Katori Shinto Ryu as a student of Hayashi Yazaemon Shihan.
-Because he wanted to acquire the frame of mine required of a soldier serving on the frontline he entered the dojo, during this time of war.
+Because he wanted to acquire the frame of mind required of a soldier serving on the frontline he entered the dojo, during this time of war.
 But World War II ended the year he was to be sent to the front.
 So he has been able to continue his training within the school for more than sixty years.

 In 1960, the Chiba Prefecture Office of Education, Department for the Promotion of Education, Section for Cultural Assets (千葉県教育庁教育振興部文化財課) awarded Katori Shintō-ryu the status of Intangible Cultural Asset of Chiba Prefecture.
 Because of Hayashi Yazaemon Shihan and Ōtake Risuke Shihan’s efforts the tradition was the first martial art in Japan to be designated as a cultural asset.
 Both Ōtake Risuke Shihan and Ōtake Nobutoshi Shihan hold the official title of Guardian under authority of the Chiba Prefecture Office of Education.

 In 1964 he opened Shinbukan Dojo.
 Sensei has worked continuously to correctly transmit the technical and philosophical teachings of this nearly six-hundred-year-old tradition.
 He authored a three-volume series The Deity and the Sword: Katori Shinto Ryu in 1977.
 In 1987 he hosted a Commemorative Festival for the 600th Anniversary of the Birth of Founder Iizasa Choisai.